krux/python-krux-boto-elb/README.md

 # krux_elb

-`krux_elb` is a library that provides wrapper functions for common S3 usage.
+`krux_elb` is a library that provides wrapper functions for common ELB usage.
 It uses `krux_boto` to connect to AWS ELB.

-## Warning

-In the current version, `krux_elb.elb.ELB` is only compatible with `krux_boto.boto.Boto` object.
-Passing other objects, such as `krux_boto.boto.Boto3`, will cause an exception.

 ## Application quick start